 How big is the television meter?

-Do all of my televisions, tablets and computers need to be monitored?
+Do all of my televisions, tablets, computers and smartphones need to be monitored?

-Yes, all television sets, tablets and computers need to be monitored.
-The only exclusions are television sets, tablets and computers that physically cannot be monitored, for instance if the set is broken or stored in the loft.
+Yes, all television sets, tablets, computers and smartphones need to be monitored.
+The only exclusions are television sets, tablets, computers and smartphones that physically cannot be monitored, for instance if the set is broken or stored in the loft.

 I don’t watch television, can I still join?

 Yes, the viewing habits of everyone in the population needs to be reported and that includes people who don’t watch much TV.

 I don’t watch television on my tablet/computer does it still need to be monitored?